SsenabuyaDavid/SsenabulyaDavid/README.md

       *Learnt about Trade secrets and how they are applied to members within an organisation

 WEEK 5
 Monday 24th July:
-     *How to use linux commands and advantages of linux over windows *How to change file permissions and ownership on linux operating system *linux file managemet commands
+     *How to use linux commands and advantages of linux over windows
+     *How to change file permissions and ownership on linux operating system
+     *linux file managemet commands
-Tuesday 18th July:
+Tuesday
     *Installation of apache on virtual machine
     *Running of a script on Virtual machine
-Wednesday 19th July:
+Wednesday
     *Installation of ansible on virtual machine
-    *Using ansible on virtual machine to automate and generate a file *Automation using bash
+    *Using ansible on virtual machine to automate and generate a file
+    *Automation using bash
+Thursday:
+Working on the django project and learning from tryhackme
+Friday:
+Group Personal accidents
+Github creation of branches

+WEEK 6
+Monday:
+Introduction to monitoring tools
+Tuesday:
+Email etiquette and ticketing system
+Wednesday:
+Python program that shows whether a given subnet is part of a larger subnet
+Thursday:
+Configuration of eduroam on the go mifi
+Friday:
+Submission of Django program code

+WEEK 7
+Monday:
+Setting up forgot password feature for ip-monitoring tool
+Tuesday:
+Ip routing game.